mfavata/mfavata.github.io/index.md

 </div>
 Hi, I'm Mark.

-I've coded and hacked for a while as a hobby, and am currently pursuing a career as a SOC Analyst.
-Having recently passed the Network+ exam, I am now working towards getting my Security+.
-I've recently moved my blog to Github so I can host code I've been writing in Go for Advent of Code, as well as my CTF write-ups and anything else I might choose to write about.
+I've coded and hacked for a while as a hobby, and am currently working as a SOC Analyst.
+Network+ and Splunk Core Power User certified.
+This is a dumping ground for CTF write-ups and various other things as time goes on.